-Sir Paul Grant's salary includes a market supplement of £78,846 and other payments totaling £1,180.
-His basic annual salary is £114,437.
+Sir Paul Grant's salary includes a market supplement of £84,408 and other payments totaling £1,370.
+His basic annual salary is £115,009.50.
+His salary increase reflects the preparation of an increase in number of school sites.
+This has been agreed by the governing body.